Polynomials in categories with pullbacks: Polynomials in categories

-We conclude this section by observing that the hom functors of $\PFun{\ca E}$ are faithful and conservative. \begin{prop} For any category $\ca E$ with pullbacks and objects $X,Y \in \ca E$, the hom functor $(\PFun{\ca E})_{X,Y}$ is faithful and conservative. \end{prop} \begin{proof} Considering the instance of (\ref{diag:2-cell-map-of-P-internal}) in which $x=1_X$, it is clear that $f_{4,1_X} = f_1$, and so by lemma(\ref{lem:explicit-polymap->cart-transformation}) $(\PFun{\ca E})_{X,Y}(f)$ uniquely determines $f_1$.
+where $\iota_1$ and $\iota_2$ are isomorphisms of monads, and $\phi' : q \to p$ is a morphism of monads on $X$ in $\Polyc{\ca E}$. \end{defn} We conclude this section by observing that the hom functors of $\PFun{\ca E}$ are faithful and conservative. \begin{prop} For any category $\ca E$ with pullbacks and objects $X,Y \in \ca E$, the hom functor $(\PFun{\ca E})_{X,Y}$ is faithful and conservative. \end{prop} \begin{proof} Considering the instance of (\ref{diag:2-cell-map-of-P-internal}) in which $x=1_X$, it is clear that $f_{4,1_X} = f_1$, and so by Lemma \ref{lem:explicit-polymap->cart-transformation} $(\PFun{\ca E})_{X,Y}(f)$ uniquely determines $f_1$.
 Let us now consider the case $x=q_1$.
 In that case $C=A'$ and the morphisms $C'_2 \to C$ and $C'_2 \to A'$, namely the projections of the pullback defining $C'_2$, have a common section $s_1:A' \to C'_2$.
-Applying lemma(\ref{lem:distpb-sections}) to the bottom distributivity pullback, one obtains the sections $s_2:A' \to C_3'$ and $s_3:B' \to C_4'$ satisfying the naturality conditions of that lemma.
+Applying Lemma \ref{lem:distpb-sections} to the bottom distributivity pullback, one obtains the sections $s_2:A' \to C_3'$ and $s_3:B' \to C_4'$ satisfying the naturality conditions of that lemma.
 Since the square $(C_4,B,B',C_4')$ is a pullback, one induces unique $s_4:B \to C_4$ which is a section of the given map $C_4 \to B$ and satisfies $f_{4,x}s_4=s_3f_1$.
-Applying lemma(\ref{lem:distpb-sections}), this time to the top distributivity pullback, one induces the natural sections $s_5:A \to C_3$ and $s_6:A \to C_2$.
+Applying Lemma \ref{lem:distpb-sections}, this time to the top distributivity pullback, one induces the natural sections $s_5:A \to C_3$ and $s_6:A \to C_2$.
 From the naturality conditions of the sections so constructed and the commutativities in the original general diagram (\ref{diag:2-cell-map-of-P-internal}), it follows easily that $f_0$ is equal to the composite